Notice on Disruption Due to COVID-19 Pandemic

 Submit a shadow report/alternative information to the CEDAW Committee

-- Reports are to be submitted as a Word document to OHCHR at email@example.com, with a copy to IWRAW Asia Pacific.
-(Bearing in mind the UN’s green policy, hard copies of reports should be avoided if possible.)
+- Reports are to be submitted as a Word document to OHCHR at firstname.lastname@example.org, with a copy to IWRAW Asia Pacific.
+The word limit is 3300, or 6600 for shadow reports submitted as part of a coalition.
+Bearing in mind the UN’s green policy, hard copies of reports should be avoided.
 Our website provides guidelines for writing shadow reports, including reports focusing on specific thematic areas.

-- If you have submitted a pre-session report, you have an opportunity to present updated shadow report information, and provide your alternative information to respond to the CEDAW Committee’s list of issues and questions which your state will have to answer.
-You should also send this information to the CEDAW Secretariat four weeks prior to the rescheduled session.
+- If you have submitted a pre-session report, you have an opportunity to present updated shadow report information, and provide your alternative information to respond to the CEDAW Committee’s List of Issues and Questions which your state will have to answer.
 It is important that your updated report to CEDAW addresses the issues raised in the List of Issues and Questions, which is how the Committee prioritises issues for the review and seeks to address gaps in the state report.
-Please see the CEDAW 77th Session page for your country’s list of issues and questions.
+Please see the CEDAW 79th Session page for your country’s List of Issues and Questions.

 - In addition to standard and thematic shadow reports, the Committee welcomes information on the impact on women’s rights and gender equality of measures taken by the States under review to address the COVID-19 crisis, and the integration of a gender perspective into COVID-19 recovery plans.